 Wealth Watch offers clients financial planning or consulting services to evaluate their financial situation, goals, and risk tolerance.
 Through a series of personal interviews and the use of risk questionnaires, Wealth Watch's registered Investment Advisor Representatives (IAR's) will collect pertinent data, identify goals, objectives, financial challenges, potential solutions, prepare specific recommendations and implement recommendations.
-Because of these actions, advice may be provided on financial and cash management, risk management, financial issues relating to divorce or marital issues, estate planning, tax issues, stretch IRA planning, Investment Planning/Asset Allocation, retirement planning, educational funding, goal setting, or other needs as identified by the client to a Wealth Watch registered IAR.
+Because of these actions, advice may be provided on financial and cash management, risk management, financial issues relating to divorce or marital issues, estate planning, stretch IRA planning, Investment Planning/Asset Allocation, retirement planning, educational funding, goal setting, or other needs as identified by the client to a Wealth Watch registered IAR.
+Neither Wealth Watch or its registered IAR's offer tax advice.
+The Firm highly suggests that all tax issues and questions be directed to a tax professional licensed to provide such advice.
 The Firm may offer broad-based planning services that involve a written financial plan, or the client may desire consulting on certain planning topics that do not involve a written financial plan.
 The Firm can tailor services as desired by the client.
 These services are based on fixed fees or an hourly fee.
 The final fee structure is documented in the Financial Planning Agreement.